A Pawnee brave named Petalesharow in classic headdress. He was painted by Charles B. King.

 - 3rd - The Sun, the Moon, and then the gods of the four cardinal directions (N, E, S, W)

 Much of Pawnee life was based on the stars in the heavens.
 They had shrines dedicated to certain stars.
-The first appearances of certain stars marked events for the life of the Pawnee.
-In fact, star appearances served as the only calendar for these people.
+They didn't have a calendar, because the position of the stars told the people when certain events were suppose to happen.
 The stars were so important that the Skidi Band began to note where the stars were in relation to each other.
 And so, the Skidi Band are known to have drawn star charts long ago.

-The Pawnee people were adamant skywatchers because the sky and the heavens were so intertwined with their mythology, their rituals and even their social divisions.
+The Pawnee people watched the sky and the stars closely because their mythology, their social and religious rituals, and even their social divisions depended on it.

 You might also be interested in: